loooltooot/matrix-analyzer/README.md

-# matrix-analyzer
+# Matrix Analyzer

-find matrix's determinant, minors, addons and opposite matrix
+With this tool you can find matrix's determinant, minors, addons and opposite matrix